-- turned around at the airport if they come by plane or sent back shortly after being detained
+turned around at the airport if they come by plane or sent back shortly after being detained

-- sent to Nauru or Papua New Guinea if they make it to Australia.
+> - sent to Nauru or Papua New Guinea if they make it to Australia.

+>

-Australian policies are first aimed at preventing people from making it to Australia to seek protection.
-For those coming by boat, the Australian Government introduced ‘Operation Sovereign Borders’, a version of Operation Relex that would be more militarised, with instructions to intercept boats arriving in Australia and turning them back to where they came from.
+> Australian policies are aimed at preventing people from making it to Australia to seek protection.
+For those coming by boat, the Australian Government introduced ‘Operation Sovereign Borders’, a more military version of Operation Relex.
+The Australian Navy was given instructions to intercept boats arriving in Australia and turn them back to where they came from.

+>

-In theory, those intercepted would have the opportunity to raise claims for protection.
+> In theory, those intercepted would have the opportunity to raise claims for protection.
 However, there is no detail on how these ‘on-water’ assessments are conducted, and every indication that such assessments are unfair.

+>

-This Operation is shrouded in secrecy.
+> This Operation is shrouded in secrecy.
 From the beginning, the Government has claimed that ‘on-water matters’ would not be discussed, on the basis that these matters were operational and discussion could provide information to people smugglers.

+>

-We do know that over 30 boats have been intercepted and returned, with only one boat making it to Australia in recent years.
-We also know that people have been sent back from sinking ships in giant ‘unsinkable’ lifeboats, and that others have been returned and prosecuted for illegal exiting the country.
+> We do know that over 30 boats have been intercepted and returned, with only one boat making it to Australia in recent years.
+We also know that people have been sent back from sinking ships in giant ‘unsinkable’ lifeboats, and that others have been returned and prosecuted for illegally exiting the country.

+>

-The Operation is managed by a new Australian Border Force.
-This brings together elements of the Departments of Immigration and Customs with the military under the authority of a Commander.
+> The Operation is managed by a new Australian Border Force.
+This brings together elements of the former Departments of Immigration and Customs with the military, under the authority of a Commander.
 The Border Force would be given much more power to disrupt people smuggling within the Asia Pacific, and were given powers to control and manage Australia’s immigration detention centres.

+>

-The Australian Government has also for many years conducted operations in the Asia-Pacific and other countries to prevent people from reaching Australia.
+> The Australian Government has also for many years conducted operations in the Asia-Pacific and other countries to prevent people from reaching Australia.
 They have run ‘information campaigns’ to tell people not to come to Australia, liaised with officials in other countries to detect and prevent any onward movements, and employ airline liaison officers who spot any passengers who they think might claim asylum and prevent them from boarding.